Azure/azure-event-hubs-for-kafka/tutorials/oauth/java/managedidentity/README.md

 ## Clone the example project

-Now that you have a Kafka-enabled Event Hubs connection string, clone the Azure Event Hubs for Kafka repository and navigate to the `quickstart/java` subfolder:
+Now that you have a Kafka-enabled Event Hubs connection string, clone the Azure Event Hubs for Kafka repository in [your Azure VM](#create-or-configure-existing-virtual-machine) and navigate to the `quickstart/java` subfolder:

 ```bash
 git clone https://github.com/Azure/azure-event-hubs-for-kafka.git